Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsubsection{Train and test data split}

-Figure \ref{fig:preprocess} shows the data preprocessing pipeline, which transforms data into snapshots that serve as input to neural network models.
-Of these snapshots, 80\% are allocated for training and the remaining 20\% for testing.
-Taking into account a temporal dataset that covers $1,095$ days, the division for Brazil results in $876$ days allocated for training and $219$ days for testing.
-For China, out of a total of $694$ days, $555$ are for training and $139$ for testing.
-The application of sliding windows offers flexibility in the number of snapshots generated, which is which is adaptable to various experimental setups.
+The datasets are transformed into snapshots that serve as input to neural network models, considering a specific window size (context) and a forecast prediction.
+First, the COVID-19 time series of city-level cases is standardized using a z-score and combined with spatial data on city connectivity and population.
+Then, snapshots are created, with 80\% allocated to training and the remaining 20\% to testing.
+Given a temporal dataset covering $1,095$ days, the division for Brazil results in $876$ days for training and $219$ days for testing.
+For China, of a total of $694$ days, $555$ are for training and $139$ for testing.
+The application of sliding windows provides flexibility in the number of snapshots generated, making it adaptable to various experimental setups.